-During COVID-19, peer-to-peer support has become more valuable than ever.
-The Sky Center Natural Helper program is currently going strong in this new virtual world with almost 200 students from 8 Santa Fe schools meeting weekly as they adapt to doing their powerful work across a digital platform.
+The Sky Center Natural Helper program is currently going strong, with almost 200 students from 8 Santa Fe schools meeting weekly.
+The need for peer-to-peer support is increasingly apparent as these young leaders continue to adapt their powerful work to the challenges of these times.

 The Natural Helpers program provides training to students who have been identified as “listeners” by their peers and school staff.
 Natural Helpers are trained with helping and listening skills so that they may connect vulnerable peers to trusted adults and other appropriate resources.